yeelali14/EuropeanPaintings/README.md

 We're headed for a cliff
 And in the free fall I will realize
 I'm better off when I hit the bottom

+Before it gets any better
+We're headed for a cliff
+And in the free fall I will realize
+I'm better off when I hit the bottom